 |Fig. 5: Permanent Speed Restrictions on Diverging Route and Straight Route.|

-A memorandum issued by the British Railways Board's Director of Operations in 1988 outlined an enhanced form of continuous route signing, a feature of which was the provision of a reminder sign where a converging line joined a higher speed route.
-Reminder signs, which are usually of miniature form, do not denote a change of permissible speed for drivers proceeding straight along the higher speed route, in which case they may be disregarded.
+A memorandum issued by the British Railways Board's Director of Operations in February 1988 outlined an enhanced form of continuous route signing, a feature of which was the provision of a reminder sign where a converging line joined a higher speed route.
+Reminder signs, which are usually in miniature form, do not denote a change of permissible speed for trains proceeding straight along the higher speed route, the drivers of which may disregard them.

 |Fig. 6: Permissible Speed Reminder Sign for Converging Line.|

-'Non-standard differential' speed restrictions indicate a variation to the permissible speed, applicable only to the type of train denoted by letters on the relevant signs (e.g. "HST" for High Speed Trains, as in the examples that follow).
+A non-standard differential speed restriction indicates a variation to the permissible speed that is applicable only to the type of train denoted by letters on the relevant sign (e.g. "HST" for High Speed Trains, as in the examples that follow).